Our Leaseholder Services are currently restricted due to restrictions on movement and staff are working from home

 The Council as the Landlord has a number of rights.
 Some of these are included below, but for full details you need to refer to your lease.

-Make decisions and carry out the necessary repairs and maintenance to the building and communal areas, and in some cases improvements
+Make decisions and carry out the necessary repairs and maintenance to the fabric of the building and communal areas, and in some cases improvements

 Make decisions about charges